Ernest de Silva

 De Silva was at the pinnacle of upper-class society and, as the wealthiest Ceylonese of his generation, he defined the island's ruling class.
 His memorials describe him as highly respected for his integrity and honesty.

 Formative years

 Sir Ernest de Silva was born to one of the most affluent families in Ceylon.
 His parents and grandparents were extremely wealthy and owned much land all over the country.
 His great-grandfather, Emans de Silva Gunasekere and his grandfather, S. D. S. Gunasekere bequeathed the properties to his father, A. E. de Silva, who later became the wealthiest businessman in Ceylon, and named his son Albert Ernest de Silva Jr. The young heir received his education first at Royal College, Colombo, graduated subsequently from Clare College, Cambridge and was called to the bar at the Inner Temple.
-He was a close friend of Indian Prime Minister Jawaharlal Nehru who was a contemplory of his at Cambridge.
+He was a close friend of Indian Prime Minister Jawaharlal Nehru who was a contemporary of his at Cambridge.
 They met again in 1930 when Nehru arrived for a visit in Ceylon.